Visit Morocco from Spain: An Easy Day Trip

 Many of my friends therefore thought it unwise to visit Morocco on my own.
 My employer wouldn’t let me take students there, fearing anti-American sentiment.
 Were they right?
 Was I naïve to attempt a solo visit?

 But I recalled my experience in Argentina.
-It taught me the merits of prudent risk-taking, and I forged ahead with plans for an independent day trip to Tangier.
+It taught me the merits of prudent risk-taking, and I forged ahead with plans to visit Morocco from Spain on my own.

-Well, “independent” is a relative term.
+Well, “on my own” is a relative term.
 I did my online research and found an established, very well-reviewed private guide named Said to accompany me throughout my visit.
 I can’t read or speak Arabic (the official language of Morocco), or French or Berber (also used there).
 So Said was both guide and translator.

 And thank goodness he was with me— Tangier is a warren of narrow, winding passageways, especially in the old quarter.
 I literally would have been lost without him.
 That might have been fun on a second visit, but not my first time there on a fixed schedule.